Effect of CO2 Supply on Lettuce Growth

 Keywords:

-Chlorophyll, CO₂ supply, Growth, Leaf area index, Relative growth rate
+Chlorophyll, CO₂ supply, Growth, Leaf area index, Relative growth rate1.
+Introduction

 Lettuce (Lactuca sativa L.) is a 1~2 year old herb belonging to the Asteraceae family, originating in Europe, and is a low-temperature crop with an optimal growth temperature of 15-20℃.
 Lettuce cultivation in Korea mainly involves leaf lettuce.
 On the other hand, the United States and Japan mainly cultivate head lettuce, and butterhead lettuce cultivation prevails in Europe.